 The groundwater data indicate that a plume of groundwater contaminated with mainly hexavalent chromium extends from the location of the former area where blowdown was discharged in Bat Cave Wash to the floodplain area adjacent to the Colorado River, north of the railroad tracks.
 Current data indicate that hexavalent chromium is not discharging to the Colorado River.
 Within the plume, hexavalent chromium is typically present at all depth intervals of the upland portion of the aquifer, but is generally limited to deep wells in portions of the floodplain aquifer near the river.
-Organic-rich and low-oxygen conditions exist in the aquifer and sediments near and underlying the river that convert hexavalent chromium to a less mobile.

-less toxic form known as trivalent chromium.
+Organic-rich and low-oxygen conditions exist in the aquifer and sediments near and underlying the river that convert hexavalent chromium to a less mobile, less toxic form known as trivalent chromium.
 This trivalent chromium will drop out of the groundwater under normal subsurface conditions as it will bind to the geologic deposits at the Site.

 As hexavalent chromium migrates in groundwater from the upland area deposits to the organic rich conditions near and beneath the river, it undergoes a chemical change to trivalent chromium.
-Although this condition is generally true, uncertainties remain regarding the extent to which reducing conditions in fluvial deposits provide a pervasive and permanent barrier to Cr(VI) contaminant migration to the river.